Changefeeds (WAL)

 { id: 'users_slot' }

-- catches up on commits that were missed while the subscriber was away
+- delivers commits that were missed while subscriber was away

 That matters when changefeeds back application caches, replicas, sync workers, or long-lived UI sessions that must continue from a known point rather than restarting blindly from "now."